Blog

 5. Offer an incentive

 Customer feedback is like gold dust—it’s super valuable to your business.
 So to encourage more clients or users to respond, it’s often worth offering a nice incentive in return for their participation.
-This example from Sundress offers a 15% discount and explains how providing a review will help the company to develop future collections.
+A few examples of incentives you could offer are discount codes, gift cards, free gifts, or access to exclusive content.

 6. Send at the right time